Computer Station Nation is reader-supported.

 Is the Finalmouse Starlight-12 worth the price?

 For most players, no. The Logitech G Pro X Superlight 2 gives you similar wireless performance and a proven flagship sensor for less money, with easier availability and real software support.
-The Starlight-12 makes sense for players who specifically want the lightest possible option and have already considered the Superlight 2 and decided weight matters more than price.
+The Starlight-12 makes sense for players who specifically want the lightest possible option, have already considered the Superlight 2, and decided weight matters more than price.

 Does the carbon fiber shell feel fragile?

 No. Carbon fiber is stronger per weight than most plastics used in gaming mice.
-The lattice design means you can see through parts of the shell, which looks fragile, but it is not.
-Long-term ownership reports do not show cracking issues under normal use.
-Dropping it on a hard floor is a different matter, as with any mouse.
+The lattice design means you can see through parts of the shell, which looks fragile — but it isn’t.
+Long-term ownership reports don’t show cracking under normal use.
+Dropping it on a hard floor is a different matter, same as any mouse.

 Can I use the Starlight-12 wired?

 No. The Starlight-12 is wireless only.
-There is no wired mode.
-The battery charges via USB-C. Given the 160-hour battery life, running out during a session is unlikely with any normal charging discipline.
+No wired mode.
+The battery charges via USB-C. Given the 160-hour battery life, running out mid-session is unlikely with any normal charging routine.

 Which size should I buy: Small or Medium?

 Use your hand length as a guide.
 Under 17cm: Small.
 17-20cm: Medium.
 Over 20cm: the Medium may feel short.
-Finalmouse recommends that fingertip grip players can size down (if you fingertip-grip with a 18cm hand, Small may work).
+Finalmouse recommends fingertip grip players can size down — if you fingertip-grip with an 18cm hand, Small may work.
 The Small is lighter (around 40g).
-If in doubt and your hand is in the Medium range, buy the Medium.
+If in doubt and your hand falls in the Medium range, buy the Medium.